David Siegel (computer scientist): Awards and honors

 In 2016, Siegel received the FIRST organization's John C. Whitehead Leadership Award in honor of his service and support for the science and technology education charity's New York chapter.

 In 2017, Siegel received the Golden Plate Award by the Academy of Achievement for his pioneering work in technology and investment management.
 The same year, Siegel was named to "The Bloomberg 50: The People Who Defined Global Business in 2017."

 Siegel received Institutional Investor's Lifetime Achievement Award in 2019.

+Personal life

+Siegel is married and lives in Scarsdale, New York.